-With an American Express card, you get a ton of great benefits.
-One of the most useful – and not to mention free – benefits is the American Express Purchase Protection.
+American Express cards offer a number of benefits and perks.
+One that can provide peace of mind – and not to mention free – is the American Express Purchase Protection plan.

-Disclaimer: Check and confirm all rules, exclusions, and limitations with American Express directly before making your purchases.
-This overview is a summary only, written in Jan.
-2011, and I do NOT guarantee it to be accurate or up-to-date.
+Disclaimer: American Express is a CreditCardForum.com advertising partner.
+Check and confirm all rules, exclusions, and limitations with American Express directly before making your purchases.
+This overview is a summary only and is not guaranteed to be completely accurate or up-to-date.
 It is your own responsibility to check with American Express directly for all coverage information.

 How do you participate?